AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/SdsStreamExtra.md

 The response includes a status code and a response body

 #### Response body
-The metadata for the specified SdsStream
+The metadata for the specified stream

 #### Example response body
 ```json